gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 🟡 **Module 20** Delved into the Dataset,  its understanding and building baseline model for Capstone Project.
 This dataset with this module will be primarily be used to analyze and build surrounding ML/AI Models which would help us in our predictions.        https://github.com/gurugrit/Capstone_UCB_MLAI_2025

 ### 🟢 The Numbered Sections of these report
-📌 1.
+- 📌 1.
 Business Understanding and Objective
 📌 2.
 Data Understanding
-📌
+📌 3.
+Data Preparation
-📌
+📌 4.
+Modeling : Supervised and Unsupervised Models Used
-📌
+📌 5.
+Exploratory Data Analysis
-📌
+- 📌
 📌
 📌